PaulKinlan/paul.kinlan.me/content/2016-11-05-custom-elements-ecosystem.md

 to the implementation for the element but not how it should be used on the page.

-It also has some problems, specifically that we are opening up to requiring a more formal standarisation process around elements and their names, interfaces and expected function (no small task).
-The interesting thing though is that the industry is already starting to do this for each of the vendored elements.
+It also has some problems, specifically that we are opening up to requiring a more formal standardization process around elements and their names, interfaces and expected function (no small task).
+The interesting thing though is that the industry is already starting to do this for each of the vendors elements.
-Polyer for example has API interfaces (see [`<iron-image>`](https://elements.polymer-project.org/elements/iron-image)) and so does AMP (see [`<amp-social-share>`](https://github.com/ampproject/amphtml/blob/master/extensions/amp-social-share/amp-social-share.md))
+Polymer for example has API interfaces (see [`<iron-image>`](https://elements.polymer-project.org/elements/iron-image)) and so does AMP (see [`<amp-social-share>`](https://github.com/ampproject/amphtml/blob/master/extensions/amp-social-share/amp-social-share.md))